Best Things To Do In Sydney When The Grandparents Have Got The Kids

 My parents absolutely love to take the grandkids to Darling Harbour, probably because the kids love it so much and there's so much on offer.
 Darling Harbour is a kid-friendly one-stop-shop where you can spend a whole day doing something new and exciting every hour.
 There are the big attractions like SEA LIFE Sydney Aquarium, Madame Tussauds and WILD LIFE Sydney Zoo, but there are also some hidden gems, like the Chinese Garden of Friendship with its stepping stones, bridges, waterfalls and gorgeous temples.
 Here, grandparents can enjoy the tranquil tea garden serving a selection of dim sum and scones and also daily fish feeding.
 Kids can also spend hours at the playground and water play area in the middle of Darling Harbour.

 6. Pick A Playground

 7. Curl Up In A Kids' Library

 Grandparents love libraries!
 Not only are they quiet, but they are also a great screen-free venue where the kids can explore the wonder of books.
-If your parents think your kids spend "too much time on their devices", then point them in the direction of one of Sydney's best kid-friendly libraries.
-Here they can enjoy things like Rhyme Time or Story Time or just curl up in a quiet corner with a good book to read the grandkids.
+You might be able to enjoy things like Rhyme Time, Story Time or school holiday activities, or just curl up in a quiet corner with a good book to read the grandkids.